 Free scanner — nothing uploaded

-Upload an image to scan
+Upload a file to scan

-PNG, JPG, WebP · up to 50MB · stays on your device
+PDF, PNG, JPG, WebP · up to 50MB · stays on your device

 Your file stays on your device.
 We never see it, upload it, or send any part of it to a server.